carlosperate/docker-microbit-toolchain/README.md

   inside the docker container `/home` path
 - `--rm` flag will clean up the container created for the build
-- `<image_name>:<image_version>` is the image you want to use to create the container, if you've built this image locally from the Dockerfile in this repository you can use whatever name you've given it, or you can download the images from this repository using `ghcr.io/carlosperate/microbit-toolchain:latest`
+- `<image_name>:<image_version>` is the image you want to use to create the container.
+If you've built this image locally from the Dockerfile in this repository you can use whatever name you've given it, or you can use `ghcr.io/carlosperate/microbit-toolchain:latest` to automatically download and use this image
 - `<build_command>` should be replaced with whatever build command is needed for your project.
 For example, for a CODAL project that would be `python build.py` ([info in their README](https://github.com/lancaster-university/microbit-v2-samples/tree/v0.2.11#building))